 Assets Held Other Than Currency (Gold Deposits)

-• For example, deposits and borrowings of gold are considered reservable liabilities.
-These are reported on either the FR 2900 or FR 2951 on the appropriate line, depending on the depositor or lender and the maturity.
+- For example, deposits and borrowings of gold are considered reservable liabilities. - These are reported on either the FR 2900 or FR 2951, depending on the depositor or lender and the maturity.

 True or False False